How Much Does a Barbed Wire Fence Cost? [2024 Data]

 Coating

 Coating determines the fence’s lifespan.
 Commercial galvanized wire lasts between three months to one year before rusting.
-Paying extra for a class one or class three galvanized coating (where the higher the class, the more resistant it is to rusting) ensures that your fence lasts longer and saves you from having to pay for the cost of fence repairs down the road.
+Paying extra for a class one or class three galvanized coating (where the higher the class, the more resistant it is to rusting) ensures that your fence lasts longer and saves you from having to pay for fence repairs down the road.

 Thickness